Our Methodology

 • Regular sprint demo recordings

 Hypercompile's engineering phase took 10 weeks across 5 sprints.
 Sprint 1-2 built the core LLM integration framework.
 Sprint 3-4 added vector database integration and prompt engineering tools.
 Sprint 5 completed workflow automation and enterprise API design.
-By week 7, customers could integrate their first AI models.
-By launch, 4 production deployments were running.

 04